TrinadhPappu/dsml_git_demo/README.md

 # dsml_git_demo
- hands on how to create git
+ hands on how to get started with git and github